Thivakaran12/Financial_Query_App/README.md

-# Financial Query App — Document Q&A & Earnings-Insight Platform
+# CSE - Insights and Query App

 This project ingests company PDFs (annual & quarterly reports), converts them to clean text, builds a Chroma vector index with OpenAI embeddings, and exposes a FastAPI chat endpoint powered by LangChain.
 A React dashboard (Vite + Tailwind) lets analysts query the knowledge-base and visualise cited passages.
 All services can run locally with Python or fully containerised with Docker Compose.